TypeFox/monaco-components/packages/monaco-editor-workers/README.md

 # Monaco Editor Worker Support Package

-This package supplies all [monaco-editor](https://github.com/microsoft/monaco-editor) workers as module or classic workers (bundled with vite) and it contains a utility function that helps configuring them:
+This package supplies all [monaco-editor](https://github.com/microsoft/monaco-editor) workers as module or classic workers (bundled with vite) and it contains a utility function that applies them to `MonacoEnvironment`:

 ```javascript
 import { buildWorkerDefinition } from "monaco-editor-workers";